-The IRS estimates that it paid $3.1 billion in fraudulent identity theft refunds in 2014.
+The IRS estimates that it paid $3.1 billion in fraudulent identity theft refunds in a recent year.

 - Identity thieves can use your information to file fraudulent returns in your name while they pocket the return.